-The Chinese believe that every meal should contain an equal division between fan, grains and starches, and t'sai, fruits, and vegetables.
-One of the grains they rely on to provide this harmonious dietary balance is noodles.
+The Chinese believe that every meal should contain an equal division between fan (grains and starches) and t'sai (fruits and vegetables).
+One of the grain dishes they rely on to provide this harmonious dietary balance is noodles.

 Types of Noodles

 Chinese noodles, known collectively as mien, fall into three main categories.
 The most common are wheat flour noodles, which can be made with or without eggs.
 Depending on the remaining ingredients, wheat noodles can be white or yellow, thin as spaghetti or thick as Fettucine, stiff or extremely elastic.

 Made from rice flour, water, and salt, rice noodles can also be thick or very thin, the latter almost resembling long strings of coconut.
 The same is true of rice sticks.
 There are also rice paper wrappers that come in either circular or triangular shape.

 Finally, cellophane noodles are clear noodles made from ground mung bean paste.

 In China, making "hand-pulled" noodles is an art involving holding the stretched out paste in both hands and whirling it around several times.
 Then the paste is laid out on a board and folded and refolded repeatedly.
 Eventually, the paste is transformed into long, thin, noodles.
 While in China it is still possible to watch vendors make hand-pulled noodles, today most noodles are made by machines.

 Here are the most common noodles in Chinese cuisine:

 - Cellophane Noodles: Also called bean threads, slippery noodles, or even bean vermicelli, cellophane noodles are made from mung bean starch.
 Before using, soak them in hot (not boiling) water.
 Cellophane noodles work well in soups and stir-fries, absorbing the flavor of the foods they are cooked with.
 When deep-fried they puff up and become quite crispy.